 3. Box Braids

-Probably the most common protective style are box braids.
-They are very popular because they are easy to install and last for a good while.
-For women that have a very busy schedule and don’t have the time to style their hair every day, this option is perfect.
+Both are very popular to install and last for a good amount of time.
+For women who have a very busy schedule and don’t have the time to style their hair every day, box braids are perfect.

 Full step-by-step guide on how to install Box Braids here.